Bhutan Broadcasting Service: History

 For a long time, Bhutan was the only nation in the world to ban television.
+BBS announced plans to start the service in April 1999, with the channel complementing other media outlets as a "catalyst in nation-building".
 The first night of television broadcasts finally occurred on June 2, 1999, on the night of the Jigme Singye Wangchuck's silver jubilee.

 Radio in Bhutan

 Shortwave radio reached all of Bhutan in 1991.
 In June 2000, FM stations opened in the south and west of the country, expanding to central Bhutan in January 2001.
 By the end of 2005, FM radio service reached the entire country.
 Since November 2009, radio airs for 24 hours a day (23 hours and 21 minutes taking into account pauses and connection breaks), with the low listening times of 2 a.m. to 6 a.m. featuring repeats of the previous day's schedule.
 14 hours and 45 minutes of each broadcast day is broadcast in Dzongkha, with 3 hours and 45 minutes broadcast in English, 2 hours and 53 minutes in Sharchop and an hour and 58 minutes in Nepali.

+A second station entirely in Dzongkha started in 2012.

 Television in Bhutan

 BBS is the first television station in Bhutan.

 News, documentaries, and entertainment programs were originally broadcast for one hour in the evening (7 p.m. to 8 p.m.), seven days a week, but expanded to four hours (6 p.m. to 10 p.m.) in December 2004.
 Once limited to the capital city, television service spread to the entire Kingdom via satellite in February 2006.
 It operates 31 TV stations across the country.

 In 2008, BBS expanded their television schedule to air from 6 p.m. to 11 p.m.
 Most of the programming is aired in Dzongkha, but two current events and news programs each night are aired in English.

 The programming from the previous night is repeated from 6 a.m. to 11 a.m. the next morning.
-Special entertainment and music request programs are also aired between 3 p.m. and 6 p.m. on Weekends.
+Special entertainment and music request programs are also aired between 3 p.m. and 6 p.m. on weekends.

-BBS is expected to broadcasts all of its programs in high-definition format starting in January 2023 with its HD feed of BBS TV will be named as BBS HD.
+BBS announced in 2022 that it would upgrade its equipment to high definition, having received Nu 40 million in equipment from South Korea.
+On July 26, 2023, HD broadcasts of the two main channels began.